 Review the technical requirements for this degree program.

 One of the many advantages of enterprise architecture is its application to a host of positions and opportunities.
 You can use the knowledge gained from this program and the support of Penn State career resources to pursue careers in a variety of fields, depending on your goals.

 Show mastery of specific subjects before your degree is complete.
 Thanks to shared courses across programs, students can often earn a certificate along with their degree in less time than if they earned them separately.

-To learn more about the Master of Professional Studies in Enterprise Architecture, offered in partnership with the Penn State College of Information Sciences and Technology, please contact:
+To learn more about the Master of Enterprise Architecture in Enterprise Architecture and Business Transformation, offered in partnership with the Penn State College of Information Sciences and Technology, please contact: